 - Silent Movie, the board of directors of Engulf and Devour is shown a picture of Velma Kaplan, the sexiest woman in the world, and the table starts rising.

 - A similar gag can be found in Brooks' History of the World Part I in the fan dance scene.
 Let's just say that Gregory Hines was not, in fact, a eunuch.

-- For whatever reason, a running gag tended to go through many of Madeline Kahn's roles in Brooks that involved Kahn getting involved with impossibly endowed men.
+- For whatever reason, there was a running gag in many of Mel Brooks's movies about Madeline Kahn's characters getting involved with impossibly endowed men.
 Examples include the aforementioned History of the World Part I, Young Frankenstein mentioned below, and Blazing Saddles.

 - Mel Brooks used yet another version of the Gag Penis in Robin Hood: Men in Tights; Robin and Marian are behind a screen, and Robin's sword creates a silhouette in just the right spot...

 - Young Frankenstein.
 It's noted that if all parts of the Monster were in proportion to his size, "He would have an enormous Schwanzstüke!"
 Later on, Elizabeth is raped by the Monster but likes it and falls in love with him because of his enormous size.
 In the end, Inga learns that her new husband Frederick traded part of his brain for the Monster's endowment, and she has the same reaction.